vansant/Climate-Hub-Maps/Doc/README.md

   - Done using clip-to-region.py which uses the extract by mask (requires spatial analyist extension) analysis tool for each each raster layer and for each region in the Feature Dataset (Regions) in ClimateHub.gdb.
 If Region is PNW the clip is to a spatial extent of -124.792995 41.5 -109.5 49.415758 (WGS 84).
   - Each new clipped layer begins with the name of the feature class and then the name of the raster layer file follows.

+6. Run generate-lyr.py within arcmap python prompt
+  - addes one of each raster type that requires a .lyr file to the map
+## Manual process
+## For each variable and data range add classified raster layer to map
+## Applys clr to classified raster
+## Manually edit label values
+## Export into Tooldata/lyr folder

+## to this point

+## Setup map layout for for the region and variable (legends have different number of classified values)
+## Export .sld file
+## Run generate maps - this tool builds maps for one variable at a time
+## -updates map title automatically for each layer

+8. Run make-maps.py which processes all clipped raster layer
+  - Adds layer to regional mxd file
+  - Applies symbology from region-variable.lyr file
+  - Save as a PDF into /Doc/maps

+## Old process below
 6. Apply .clr files using apply-clr.py
   - Adds color maps to files using .clr files that were manually made.